tderwedu/42cursus/03_Printf/README.md

 > Florian Loitsch: "Printing floating-point numbers quickly and accurately with integers."
 In proceedings of 2010 ACM SIGPLAN Conference on Programming Language Design and Implementation, Toronto, ON, Canada, June 2010, pp. 233-243

-> Marc Andrysco, Ranjit Jhala, and Sorin Lerner: "Printing floating-point numbers: a faster, always correct method."
-ACM SIGPLAN Notices, Vol. 51, No. 1, January 2016, pp. 555-567
+> Ulf Adams: "Ryū: fast float-to-string conversion."
+ACM SIGPLAN Notices, Vol. 53, No. 4, April 2018, pp. 270-282

 ## License

-Everything in this repository is released under the [Unlicense](https://github.com/maxdesalle/42/blob/main/LICENSE).
+All files, except those in the *Grisu* folder, are  released under the [Unlicense](https://github.com/maxdesalle/42/blob/main/LICENSE).